 DWord Bit Description

 W0.7:1 Reserved (not overwritten)

 W0.0 31:20 Reserved

 19:16 Shared Function ID: Contains the message gateway's shared function ID.

 15:3 Reserved

-2:0 Error Code

-000: Successful.
-No Error (Normal)

-001: Error.

-Other encodings are reserved
+2:0 Error Code 000: Successful.
+No Error (Normal) 001: Error (Barrier is inactive).
+Other encodings are reserved 000: Successful .
+No Error (Normal) 001: Error (Barrier is inactive) .

-1.1.5.3 Broadcast Writeback Message
+1.1.6.3 Broadcast Writeback Message

-When the count for a Barrier (identified by BarrierID) reaches Barrier.Count, Message Gateway broadcasts the following messages to all threads using the BarrierID.
+[DevSNB] When the count for a Barrier (identified by BarrierID) reaches Barrier.Count, Message Gateway broadcasts the following messages to all threads using the BarrierID.

-This message contains one single byte written to the GRF register at the RegBase location.
+This message contains one single byte written to the GRF register at the Barrier.
+Offset + RegBase location.
 Only the byte will be enabled, all other data in the GRF register is untouched.
+In addition, the message will have the notification bit set for N0 so that the kernel set a dependency on either the register write or N0.